Amargosa Opera House and Hotel: History

 Marta Becket rented the recreation hall in 1967, when it was known as Corkhill Hall; she began repairs, created the sets, and painted murals on the adobe walls.
 She renamed it the Amargosa, the original name of the former mining town.
 In 1970, journalists from National Geographic discovered Becket doing a performance at the Amargosa Opera House without an audience.
 Their profile and another in Life led to an international interest in Becket and her theater.
 She began performing to visitors from around the world, including such notables as Ray Bradbury and Red Skelton.

 In 1974, Becket completed her murals and established the nonprofit Amargosa Opera House, Inc. to continue preservation of the property.
 Through the Trust for Public Land, the nonprofit bought the town of Death Valley Junction, which was listed in the National Register of Historic Places on December 10, 1981.
 In 1983, the Opera House bought 120 theater seats from the Boulder City Theater in Boulder City, Nevada to replace the worn garden chairs and the official National Register of Historic Places marker for Death Valley Junction was placed.

 Jenna McClintock saw a performance when she was six years old and was inspired to start training in ballet.
 After a career with the Oakland Ballet, Jenna returned to thank Marta, and decided to stay and maintain the tradition.
 Jenna retired from the Amargosa Opera House in the spring of 2016.

 The Amargosa Hotel is open year-round for visitors from all over the world.
 Beyond these maintained areas, the town of Death Valley Junction is almost a ghost town.
 There are no gas stations.
-The single restaurant, the Amargosa Cafe, was part of the Opera House and Hotel, and has recently re-opened with an Australian-American cook making very upscale, Australian-American fusion roadhouse/coffee shop meals, pastries and coffees from espresso to American drip.
-The interior of the Cafe is like a time capsule, like most of the Amargosa Hotel, with an old counter and circular counter chairs.
+The single restaurant, the Amargosa Cafe, was formerly operated by the Opera House and Hotel, but is no longer open.